facebook/react-native-website/docs/flexbox.md

 The [`flexWrap`](https://facebook.github.io/react-native/docs/layout-props#flexwrap) property is set on containers and controls what happens when children overflow the size of the container along the main axis.
 By default children are forced into a single line (which can shrink elements).
 If wrapping is allowed items are wrapped into multiple lines along the main axis if needed.

-When wrapping lines `alignContent` can be used to specify how the lines are placed in the container. learn more [here](https://yogalayout.com/docs/flex-wrap)
+When wrapping lines `alignContent` can be used to specify how the lines are placed in the container. learn more [here]

-See some examples from [Wix](https://medium.com/wix-engineering/the-full-react-native-layout-cheat-sheet-a4147802405c):
 ![Flex Wrap](https://cdn-images-1.medium.com/max/800/1*_7v4uQhSsuCn1cfeOMVfrA.png)

 ### Flex Basis, Grow, and Shrink